pydev-guide/pydev-guide.github.io/docs/glossary.md

 #### Code Formatter

-:   Code Formatters like `black`, `yapf`, and `autopep8` are tools that automatically
+:   Code Formatters like `ruff`, `black`, `yapf`, and `autopep8` are tools that
-    *modify* code to conform to a particular style guide.
+    automatically *modify* code to conform to a particular style guide.
 They help ensure that code looks consistent across multiple developers (e.g. indentation, spacing, etc.)

 #### Linter